Raj-DIAL/Setting-up-Tensorflow-with-GPU/README.md

  21. Goto samples folders (default in /home/usr/$samplesfolder) and do $make

- 22. Find and run deviceQuery and ./bandwidthTest under ~/NVIDIA_CUDA-9.0_Samples, both should PASS.
+ 22. Find and run $./deviceQuery and $./bandwidthTest under ~/NVIDIA_CUDA-9.0_Samples, both should PASS.

  23. Reboot and login in to desktop.
 GPU driver and cuda are all set up now.